jaredevans/chat-relay-server/README.md

 # chat-relay-server
 Chat relay server and chat client for 1:1 chat and open chatroom

-Caution: Only for proof-of-concept and reference only.
-Do not use for production due to insecure code.
+Caution: Only for proof-of-concept and reference.
+Do not use for production or continually expose to public Internet, due to insecure code.

 CLI client: